kavia-common/robot-framework-test-manager-fullstack-application-for-test-script-management-36-153/BackendAPI/QUICKSTART.md

 3. Connect your frontend application to the API
 4. Deploy to production environment

-For more details, see NO_AUTH_CHANGES.md for all changes made to remove authentication.
+For complete details on authentication removal, see NO_AUTH_CHANGES.md.